Written by Nick Adams

 The long road to recovery

 I had surgery a week later, and then it was 15 weeks of zero weight bearing on the leg.
 I was in bed.
 My dogs had a team of people walking them, and I had my parents here for the first couple of weeks and co-workers bringing me food.

 I lost muscle.
 A lot of it.
 I’d go to appointments and be told, “You’ll walk again, but probably not compete,” and “Your strength won’t get back to where it was,” etc. Well, in all reality, my strength should have never been where it was in the first place.

 I started college at 180 lbs and couldn’t come close to squatting that number.
 When I left, I was closing in on a 900 lb squat.
-As I told my panel when I interviewed here, one of my qualities is intensity, and it serves me well.
+As I told my panel when I interviewed here at the Central Texas location of Austin Simply Fit, one of my qualities is intensity, and it serves me well.
 This is one of those instances.
 I’m stubborn, and intense.
 You tell me I can’t do something, and that guarantees I’ll do it.
 I’ve been defying the odds since I was born.
 Literally.